innerr/ticat/README.md

  └───────────────────────┘           └────────────┘
 ```

 During time, the system grows big.
 Many peripheral tools are developed.
-The intergration jobs become complicated,
-to adapt the multi-dimension requirements.
+The intergration jobs become complicated to adapt the multi-dimension requirements.
 ```
  ┌───────────────────────┐           ┌────────────┐
  │ The Core System       ◄───────┬───┤ Users      │